-- To perform the CAM, ask yourself: - Are the changes new?
-Do they have an acute AND the answer to ONE of these - Do they fluctuate?
-Or come and - Does the person have difficulty paying attention? - Is their thinking disorganized? - Are they sleepy and unresponsive?
+To perform the CAM, ask yourself:

+- Are the changes new?
+Do they have an acute AND the answer to onset?

+- Do they fluctuate?
+Or come and - Does the person have difficulty playing attention? - Is their thinking disorganized? - Are they sleepy and unresponsive?
 Are they agitated and active?